radiegtya/meteoris2/README.md

 - adding example to switching between template
 - adding example about how to separating backend and frontend page
 - now user not required to logged in to view posts in frontend page

+**--

+###WHAT'S NEW IN V0.6.1
+- adding facebook login example
+- code refractoring for unused code
+- if there is no image to be shown, show noimage.jpg rather than blank in frontend/postsIndex

 ------------------------